Data report

 Origin | Imported |

-Information availability | Introducer does know the CAS number and CAS name for the introduced chemical |
+Information availability | Introducer does know the CAS number and CAS name or IUPAC or INCI name for the introduced chemical |

 CAS number | 919-94-8 |